Top Technology Trends at Conferences

 Virtual reality (VR) tech will give attendees a preview of your conference center, radio frequency identification (RFID) tracking technology will help monitor attendee traffic, paying with near-field communication (NFC) phone apps will cut down on transaction times, using augmented reality (AR) will provide more details of talks, and networked devices (IoT) will automate lights, temperature and more in centers.

-Invest in these five new technologies to make your attendee experience more seamless, fun, and meaningful at your next event.
+Invest in these new technologies to make your attendee experience more seamless, fun, and meaningful at your next event.

 VR: Virtual Reality